 For industrial bakers, that’s quite an opportunity.
-As our application trials at DuPont Nutrition & Health have shown, nothing could be simpler than producing a baked nutrition bar on existing bakery equipment.
+As our application trials at DuPont Nutrition & Biosciences have shown, nothing could be simpler than producing a baked nutrition bar on existing bakery equipment.

 It could be the extra dimension that raises consumer awareness of your brand – tying in with today’s satiety trend and radiating the indulgence of a traditional bake.

 The baked nutrition bar concept we have developed is based on the English flapjack, a tray-baked cereal bar made from oats, butter and syrup.
 You can see how to make it in the video in this issue of Bakery Performance.

 Replacing oats with soy protein